Wither goest thou, little boy, little boy,

 to play, to sup or to bed?

-“I go to my Master’s house,” he said, he said,
+‘I go to my Master’s house,’ he said, he said,

-with no idea as to where,
+with no idea to where it had got?

-Wouldn’t you have felt it, that loss of the
+Wouldn’t you have felt it,

-and so know when it had slunk away?
+and know it had slunk away?

 The photograph is entitled They don’t make ‘em like they used to and was taken in the Poconos as we waited for a family to return to their house and and sell us some of their local honey.
 In the end I got the photograph, but no honey, and while I am not discontent, I’d have preferred both.
 For more photography, please visit the Book of Bokeh.